 Keep poisonous plants out of your home and yard.
 Tomato vines, onions, garlic, grapes, daffodils, rhododendron, azaleas, tulip bulbs, oleander and yucca plants can cause significant damage to your dog’s health if ingested.

 Keep your backyard free from lawn chemicals, pool chemicals and sharp gardening tools.
 Check the condition of your fence.
 Check for lose boards, exposed nails, gate latches and holes under the fence.

 Obama Family Dog When Barack Obama Was the President of the USA

 How to Keep Your Dog Safe During Summer Season

 Summer months can be uncomfortable to dogs.
-Intense heat and thick humidity can make really miserable to your loving pooch.
+Intense heat and thick humidity can make your loving pooch's life miserable.
 However, it is not difficult to keep your dog safe and cool during summer season.